Jury deadlocks on main counts against ex-CIA coder accused of leaking classified data

 U.S. District Judge Paul Crotty in Manhattan ordered a mistrial on the remaining eight charges against Joshua Schulte, which include theft of government property and illegal transmission of defense information.
 He dismissed the jurors, who had said in a note that they were “extremely deadlocked.”

+Prosecutors may try Schulte again on the charges on which the jury was deadlocked.

 Sabrina Shroff, a lawyer for Schulte, declined to comment on the verdict.
+A spokesman for the office of U.S. Attorney Geoffrey Berman in Manhattan, which prosecuted the case, also declined to comment.

 Schulte, 31, was arrested in 2017 on child pornography charges, which remain pending.
 Prosecutors unveiled new charges in 2018 accusing him of giving classified information to WikiLeaks.